desertmen/2D-Map-Generator/README.md

   - GateScript = class controlling opening and closing animation of the gate and enabling/disabling its collider

+Files in this project

-ColliderCreator = Class holding methods for computing points for collider of the map
+- ColliderCreator = Class holding methods for computing points for collider of the map

-ConnectionFinder = Class holding methods for finding minimal spaning tree between rooms
+- ConnectionFinder = Class holding methods for finding minimal spaning tree between rooms

-GateScript = Class holding methods for manipulating with Gate
+- GateScript = Class holding methods for manipulating with Gate

-HallWay = Class used for holding information and scaling of corridors and gates
+- HallWay = Class used for holding information and scaling of corridors and gates

-Heap = heap data structure used by ConnectionFinder class
+- Heap = heap data structure used by ConnectionFinder class

-MapCreator = main script generating map
+- MapCreator = main script generating map

-MyDelaunator = class holding simplified methods for using Delaunay Triangulation algorithm by nol1fe - https://github.com/nol1fe/delaunator-sharp
+- MyDelaunator = class holding simplified methods for using Delaunay Triangulation algorithm by nol1fe - https://github.com/nol1fe/delaunator-sharp

-Node = class used by PathFinder (represents nodes in A* algorithm)
+- Node = class used by PathFinder (represents nodes in A* algorithm)

-PathFinder = A* algorithm used for finding paths of corridors between rooms
+- PathFinder = A* algorithm used for finding paths of corridors between rooms

-Room = class holding methods for holding information and scaling of room prefabs
+- Room = class holding methods for holding information and scaling of room prefabs

-RoomBehaviour = script controlling spawning of enemies in room when enetered
+- RoomBehaviour = script controlling spawning of enemies in room when enetered

-RoomInfo = scriptable object holding information about what and how many enemies to be spawned by RoomBehabiour in each room
+- RoomInfo = scriptable object holding information about what and how many enemies to be spawned by RoomBehabiour in each room

-SizeScaler = class holding methods for scaling objects according to largest sprite in children of object SizeScaler is attached to
+- SizeScaler = class holding methods for scaling objects according to largest sprite in children of object SizeScaler is attached to

-MapCreatorEditor = custom Editor for MapCreator script
+- MapCreatorEditor = custom Editor for MapCreator script